Ziang-Lu/Software-Development-and-Design/5-Design Patterns/2-Creational Patterns/3-Singleton Pattern.md

     /**
      * Private default constructor.
-     * This has to be private so that the class instances be created outside of
+     * This has to be private so that the class instances cannot be created\
-     * the class.
+     * outside of the class.
      */
     private Singleton() {}